drewarnett/sonde-opener-tool/upper/README.md

 ## Instructions for printing

-I printed on a Prusa with PLA filament using a 0.2 mm layer height, 3 layer (default 2) outer shell, and solid fill.
+I printed on a Prusa with PLA filament using a 0.2 mm layer height and solid fill.
+I used the default 2 layer outer shell for the stage 1 tool and a 3 layer outer shell for the stage 2 tool.
 The tool isn't too fussy, so a variety of printing options will likely work fine.
-The default 2 layer outer shell I'm sure would be fine as well.
+2 layer outer shell should be fine for both, but the stage 1 tool has more stress and might benefit more from more outer shell.

 ## Design notes